-Maximum number of objects read in at startup: This field determines how much comet, asteroid, and satellite data Starry Night Pro 4.5 downloads from our website.
-The more objects you choose to download, the longer Starry Night Pro 4.5 will take to load when you start the program.
-You would only want to modify the default values for these fields if you have manually created larger comet, satellite, or asteroid databases.
-See "Adding Objects 2 (Multiple Solar System Objects)" on page 130 for information on building these databases.
+Maximum number of objects read in at startup: This field determines how much comet, asteroid, and satellite data Starry Night Pro 5.0 downloads from our website.
+The more objects you choose to download, the longer Starry Night Pro 5.0 download the latest comet, satellite, and asteroid data files from the Starry Night website.